Best mountain bikes in Australia

-The Reid Argon 29 comes comfortably under the $1000 budget but stacks up impressively for the price the Reid Argon 29 stands up to other more expensive bikes and given the price you turley get your money's worth.
+The Reid Argon 29 comes in comfortably under the $1,000 budget but stacks up impressively for the price.
+The Reid Argon 29 stands up to other more expensive bikes and given the price you truly get your money's worth.

-With a sturdy aluminum frame, it comes with a reliable Suntour XCM double crankset alongside the 9-speed Shimano Alivio groupset to provide enough gears to see you through any terrain.
-The wheels are 29" double-walled aluminum on 2.25in tyres.
+With a sturdy aluminium frame, it comes with a reliable Suntour XCM double crankset alongside the 9-speed Shimano Alivio groupset to provide enough gears to see you through any terrain.
+The wheels are 29" double-walled aluminium on 2.25in tyres.